jshea2/TD-WebRTC-LAN/README.md

 - In Touchdesigner select `WebServer`
 -   Pulse `Get Network Adapter`
 -   Select desired Network Adapter from the dropdown parameter below
--   Pulse `Start Web Server`
+-   Toggle On `Web Server`
--     If you are on Mac you will need to 'Allow' this in Privacy settings, then restart Web Server
-- This should give you a rendered view of the webpage in the `WebServer` comp to confim it is working
+- This should give you a rendered view of the webpage in the `WebServer` comp to confirm it is working
-- Toggle `Connect On Start` to automatically start the server on TouchDesigner project launch
+- `Restart Web Server` pulse will reload the webserver and update URLs in other comps if you select a different network
-- `Stop Web Server` will kill the web server on port 5757
+-   Toggle Off `Web Server` will kill the web server on port 5757

 ### 'WebRTC' Comp Configure
 - To configure the `WebRTC` comp, select and go to `Config` tab